shtroizel/matchable/README.md

 scripts/build_and_install.py -h
 ```
 * use of build_and_install.py is of course optional and serves as a reference or example workflow
-* build_and_install.py will remove the build and install directories before starting!
 # Running Tests / Examples
 Assuming workflow above with install directory under the project root (modify paths accordingly for your
 workflow).